A 16 Myr super-Neptune in Upper-Centaurus Lupus and a preliminary survey of transiting planets in Sco-Cen with TESS: Stellar Characterization

 \citet{Rebull:2022} measured the rotation periods of literature members of UCL and LCC with \tess\ light curves (see Figure~\ref{fig:rotp}).
 Members with \tess\ light curves were classified as either `gold,' `silver,' `bronze,' or `rejected' members.
 Stars deemed `gold' members were the highest confidence members, and were required to have no source confusion in the \tess\ light curves, $Ks$ and $V$ or $V- Ks$ photometry, and a distance $<300$ pc. \thisstar\ was classified as a `gold' member, with a measured rotation period of 8.4575 days.
 Ground-based photometry from an NGTS survey studying stellar variability measured a rotation period of 8.44741 days \citep[][]{Briegal:2023}{}{}.

 We independently derive the rotation period for \thisstar.
-We measured a rotation period of $8.49$ days (see Figure~\ref{fig:ls}), implying a rotational velocity of $\mysim5\,\mathrm{km\,s}^{-1}$, which confirms with the derived upper limit on $v\sin{i}$ from the lack of detectable spectral line broadening (see Section~\ref{sec:obs}).
+We measured a rotation period of $8.49\pm0.046$ days (see Figure~\ref{fig:ls}), implying a rotational velocity of $\mysim5\,\mathrm{km\,s}^{-1}$, which confirms with the derived upper limit on $v\sin{i}$ from the lack of detectable spectral line broadening (see Section~\ref{sec:obs}).
+We estimate the uncertainty on the derived rotation period by measuring the scatter of the peak in the periodogram across all available sectors.
 We compared our measured rotations against literature values to ensure consistency.
 All measured rotation periods agree to within $\mysim0.5$ days.
 Furthermore, the rotation period of \thisstar\ is consistent with the established distribution of rotation periods for UCL members at similar $T_\mathrm{eff}$ values \citep[][]{Rebull:2022}.